Philippe of Belgium: Early life

 Philippe has a half-sibling, Princess Delphine of Belgium (born 1968).

+He was also the fifth cousin of the late Elizabeth II of the United Kingdom since they share a common ancestor, Francis (he was the grandfather of Queen Victoria & Prince Albert, Prince Consort and one of his sons, Leopold I would become the first King of the Belgians).
+Queen Elizabeth II and King Philippe had been 3rd cousins once removed through King Christian IX of Denmark.

 Education

 As a child the future king was required to move from a French-language school which he liked to a secondary school in Flanders, where he found it difficult to make friends.
 "In my youth, I had many problems at school", Philippe told teenage dropouts in 2019.
 "I felt badly treated.
 It was not easy for me".
 From 1978 to 1981, Philippe was educated at the Belgian Royal Military Academy in the 118th "Promotion Toutes Armes" (Promotion All Weapons).
 On 26 September 1980, he was appointed second lieutenant and took the officer's oath.

 Philippe continued his education at Trinity College, Oxford, and he attended graduate school at Stanford University, California, where he graduated in 1985 with an MA degree in political science.

 He obtained his fighter pilot's wings and his certificates as a parachutist and a commando.
 In 1989, he attended a series of special sessions at the Royal Higher Defence Institute.
 The same year, he was promoted to colonel.

 In 1993, King Baudouin died in Spain, Albert became the new king, and Philippe became the new heir apparent, titled Duke of Brabant.

 On 25 March 2001, Philippe was appointed to the rank of major-general in the Land Component and the Air Component and to the rank of rear-admiral in the Naval Component.